+- Open one of the rear doors.

-- Move the lever on the door all the way up to the ENGAGED position. - Close the door.
+- Move the lever all the way up.

+- Close the door.

-3. Do the same thing to the other rear door lock.
+- Do the same thing to the other rear door lock.

 The rear doors of your vehicle cannot be opened from inside when this feature is in use.
 If you want to open a rear door when the security lock is on: